-In our weaker moments, this is how we can talk to our loved ones in the heat of an argument.
+In our weaker moments, this is the type of language we tend to use with our loved ones in the heat of an argument.

 The Couple’s Dialogue

-This is another tool outlined in Harville Hendrix’s Getting the Love You Want.
-It’s takes some time and patience to get the hang of it, but it’s a wonderful tool for effective communication.
+This way of talking to one another is another tool outlined in Harville Hendrix’s book Getting the Love You Want.
+It takes some time and patience to get the hang this type of dialogue, but this strategy is a wonderful tool for effective communication between two loving partners.

-Partner A has an issue or grievance that he wants to talk about with Partner B. He asks her for a Couple’s Dialogue.
+When Partner A has an issue or a grievance that he wants to talk about with Partner B, he asks her to have a Couple’s Dialogue.

 She agrees.
 Now, Partner A becomes the Sender and Partner B becomes the Receiver.

 As the Receiver, Partner B’s job is to mainly listen.

 The Sender, Partner A, shares his issue and the Receiver, Partner B, does the following:

 - Mirrors: The Receiver, or Partner B, repeats back what she hears from the Sender, or Partner A. They go back and forth until the Sender, Partner A, feels heard correctly.
 This helps eliminate the miscommunications that can happen in the heat of arguments.